-12.1.2 What data can I back up and recover?
+11.1.2 What data can I back up and recover?

-You can back up files, volumes, disks, or the entire physical machine as often as you wish.
+You can back up any files, volumes, or the entire physical machine as often as you wish.
 Unlike most online backup solutions, Acronis Backup & Recovery Online enables bare metal recovery directly from the online storage.
 Files can be recovered from disk-level backups as well as from file-level backups.